Land acquisition in India

 Land acquisition is the power of the union or a state government in India to take private land for public, and to compensate the original owners and other persons affected due to such acquisition.

+Significance

+The degree of land acquisition by the government in India has manifested itself on a large national scale over time, affecting great proportions of the country.
+In 2011, the amount of land used for agriculture decreased in greater degrees than in previous years like 1991 and 2000, owing this to government land acquisition.
+2011 is the year when land rehabilitation bills combating land acquisition were starting to be proposed, but it is evident that the government has been progressively reducing the resources allocated to agriculture in India.
+Additionally, there was an almost 2 percent increase in the use of non agricultural land in the decade following 2001.
+Overall, these land acquisition schemes and urbanizing agendas of the government have resulted in more than 20 million people being forced from their lands in the last 40 years, with 70% not receiving proper compensation and relocation.
+When considering the amount of displacement since the start of independence in India, this number grows to as high as 50 million afflicted by land acquisition, with 10% of the nation's productive land taken for purposes differing from the original intended use of the land.

 Legislative powers and limits

 Until 2013, the Land Acquisition Act of 1894 governed land acquisition in India.
 The 1894 Act provided compensation to landowners but did not provide any form of compensation to other persons affected by the acquisition.
 The older law did not clearly define public purpose or fair compensation.
 After a number of attempts, the UPA government was able to replace the 1894 Act with Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 (2013 LARR Act).

 The 2013 LARR Act focuses on providing not only compensation to the land owners, but also extend rehabilitation and resettlement benefits to livelihood looser from the land, which shall be in addition to the minimum compensation.
 The minimum compensation to be paid to the land owners is based on a multiple of market value and other factors laid down in the Act.
 The Act forbids or regulates land acquisition when such acquisition would include multi-crop irrigated area.
 The Act changed the norms for acquisition of land for use by private companies or in case of public-private partnerships, including compulsory approval of 80% of the landowners.
 The Act also introduced changes in the land acquisition process, including a compulsory social-impact study, which need to be conducted before an acquisition is made.

 The new law, also has some serious shortcomings as regards its provisions for socioeconomic impact assessment and it has also bypassed the constitutional local self governments by not recognizing them as "appropriate governments" in matters of land acquisition.

 The 2013 LARR Act becoming applicable across India, from 1 January 2014.